 College Nights Upper Mids are encouraged to attend a series of "mini-fair" college nights held on various evenings in the fall.
 College representatives from 30-50 colleges per night visit and tour Hotchkiss, eat dinner with the college advisors, and then hear from faculty and students about Hotchkiss programs and initiatives.
 Students have the opportunity to meet the representatives in the Main Building classrooms for informal sessions of questions and answers.
-This year (2020-21), our mini-fairs are scheduled for September 30, October 7, and 14.
-They will take place virtually.

 PSATs All Upper Mids are expected to take PSATs.
 Registration is completed and \$21 paid for at the Student Bank/Debit Card Office.
 They take them in October.
 PSATs are essentially a practice round for the SATs and a qualifying test for the National Merit Scholarship Program competition.
-The PSAT is on October 29, 2020.
+The PSAT is on October 26, 2021.